 To learn more about how much a settlement in your case may be worth, please check our “Settlement Calculator.”

-If you have suffered a soft tissue injury after a car accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you suffered a soft tissue injury after a car accident, call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.